ServiceInnovationLab/staging-site/_services_projects/consent-based-sharing.md

 Who could own and manage such a service, can a government entity under the control of a single agency do it?

-- What are the impacts on current practise and the legislation guiding this?
+- What are the impacts on current practice and the legislation guiding this?
 - How will those using such a service view it.
 Is it really valuable to them?
 - The next stage is to fully socialise the concept; having a working model has certainly helped that.